albertllousas/supermarket-tdd-rest-kata/readme.md

 Inspired on [supermarket code kata](http://codekata.com/kata/kata01-supermarket-pricing/)

-There is no implementation because this repository is the kata description itself, made for an internal kata in N26, feel free to create PRs for your solutions or to use it in your own katas.
+There is no implementation because this repository is the kata description itself, made for an internal exercise in N26, feel free to create PRs for your solutions or to use it in your own katas.

 ## Kata description

 [Slides](https://slides.com/albertllousasortiz-1/supermarket-checkout-kata)

-We are going to implement a supermarket checkout, that basically calculates the receipt given a list of items a customer have on the cart.
+We are going to implement a supermarket checkout, that basically calculates the total price given a list of items a customer have on the cart.

 In order to do that we will need and stock of the supermarket, it should have this information, at least: